 Licensed anglers may trap their bait but may not use more than one minnow trap and/or one dip net for taking smelt or legal live aquatic bait.
 The trap may not exceed 12 inches in diameter and 30 inches in length, with a throat opening not to exceed 1-1/4 inches.
 Dip nets may not exceed 24 inches in diameter or 36 inches in depth.
-All other nets (e.g. cast) are ILLEGAL.
-All individuals selling live aquatic bait must possess a bait vendors license.
-Legal live bait and legal live baitfish may be taken in all public waters of the state and at all times except for the following:
+All other nets (e.g. cast) are illegal.

+Legal live bait and legal live baitfish may be taken in all public waters of the state except for the following:

-- Those water bodies listed on page 9 as "no live baitfish" lakes. - James River between Jamestown Dam and the South Dakota border. - Water bodies designated as infested with prohibited or regulated aquatic nuisance species (see the Department's website at gf.nd.gov for current list of lakes).
+- Those water bodies listed on page 7 as "no live baitfish" lakes. - Recent water bodies that may have been designated as infested with prohibited or regulated aquatic nuisance species - see the Department's website at gf.nd.gov for current list of lakes. - James River between Jamestown Dam and the South Dakota border. - · Shevenne River downstream of Lake Ashtabula to the Red River. - Red River and Bois de Sioux rivers. - Missouri and Yellowstone rivers. - Lake Sakakawea.